esphome/esphome-docs/components/sensor/nextion.rst

 .. note::

-    The Nextion can receive an interger but it can only send 3 bytes for a negative integer.
+    The Nextion can receive an integer but it can only send 3 bytes for a negative integer.
 The range if using the :ref:`nextion_custom_sensor_protocol` is:
         -16777215 to 4294967295

 See :doc:`/components/display/nextion` for setting up the display